 Finding “John” Brown

 Just as I was reaching peak frustration levels with the Mary Brown brick wall, Ancestry announced a sale on DNA tests.
 I decided it was time to match science with census records, and several weeks later I was anxiously awaiting my results.
-I expected a fairly even mix of Irish, German, and English heritage, with a bit of Danish thrown in to keep things interesting.
+I expected to be a fairly even mix of Irish, German, and English…with a bit of Danish thrown in to keep things interesting.

 As I studied that first list of DNA matches, I noticed some recurring surnames among a group of fourth cousins.
 Since I couldn’t determine a common ancestor using my family tree, I decided to analyze the information from a different angle.

-I repeated the process with other fourth cousins in the group, and found that all were linked to the Brown family of Olean.
-Additionally, they could all be traced back to the same ancestor: J. Patrick (“Pat”) Brown, a father of eight who had moved from Pennsylvania to Olean around 1887 .
+I repeated the process with other fourth cousins in the group and found that they were all linked to the Brown family of Olean.
+Additionally, they could all be traced back to the same ancestor: J. Patrick (“Pat”) Brown, a father of eight who moved from Pennsylvania to Olean around 1887 .

 After a bit of searching, I found Pat Brown’s 1870 census listing .
 The surname looked like “Round,” but the daughter’s name on line eleven was perfectly clear: Mary Ann.

 The brick wall was starting to come down!
 It seemed likely that my great-great-grandmother was the daughter of Pat and Anna Brown.
-It was all going according to plan…until I looked at Pat Brown’s birthplace.
+Yes, things were all going according to plan…until I looked at Pat Brown’s birthplace.

 Deleting John Brown

-A few hours later, I was surprised when I received the following message on Ancestry:
+A few hours later, I was surprised to receive a message on Ancestry: